asanson1404/Embedded-Rust/README.md

 $ cargo run
 ```

-To understand what really happens under the hood, you will see the following line in `.cargo/config.toml`:
+<br>To understand what really happens under the hood, you will see the following line in `.cargo/config.toml`:
 ```shell
 runner = "arm-none-eabi-gdb -q -x jlink.gdb"
 ```